swift-vim/SwiftPackageManager.vim/README.md

 ### Solution

-Create a unified system under the assumption that Swift Package Manager will be used as the package manager and build system.
+Create a unified system under the assumption that [Swift Package Manager](https://github.com/apple/swift-package-manager) will be used as the package manager and build system.

 It achieves this by utilizing and enhancing existing open source plugins.
-It fills existing gaps by making the assumption on SPM when needed and supports SPM first class citizen.
+It fills existing gaps by making the assumption on SPM when needed and supports SPM as a first class citizen.

 *SPM is a reasonable common denominator, as it has gained momentum in the community and is a first class citizen in swift.*